RESTEDClient/RESTED/README.md

  - [yarn](https://yarnpkg.com/en/docs/install)
  - [Firefox >= 47](http://funny-pictures-blog.com/wp-content/uploads/funny-pictures/Hurr-durr.jpg) (duh)

+Now to set up your development environment.
+First, check out the repository from git and open a terminal in it.
+Then you need to symlink in the correct manifest file to the root directory of the project.

+    # For Firefox
+    ln -s firefox/manifest.json

+    # For Chrome and Opera
+    ln -s google-chrome/manifest.json

-Once these formalities are in order, you can start developing.
+Once these formalities are in order, you can start the development server which will compile the code into something that can be loaded in the browser.

     nvm use
     yarn